 Micro-LED vs OLED

 OLED is the current premium emissive display technology, already adopted in many mobile devices, wearables and even TVs.
-In 2017 around 500 million OLED displays will ship to companies such as Samsung, Apple, LG, Sony and others.
+In 2020 around 500 million OLED displays shipped to companies such as Samsung, Apple, LG, Sony and others.
 OLEDs can be made flexible, foldable and even rollable and the displays offer the best image quality currently in production.